 I’m really not sure where this pickle appetizer recipe originated, but these dried beef pickle wraps have been a holiday appetizer staple for our family since before I could walk (and probably long before that).

-Newcomers to our holiday gathering always have the same reaction to this pickle appetizer -- probably the exact reaction most of you are having right now.
-First they ask, "What in the world ARE those things?"
+Newcomers to our holiday gathering always have the same reaction to this pickle appetizer — probably the exact reaction many of you are having right now.
+First they ask, “What in the world ARE those things?”
 And so someone enlightens them, telling them to try them because they will rock their world.
-The newcomer usually looks a bit skeptical at this point and is about to pass them by, but generally with a little prodding, they will decide to give them a try.
+The newcomer usually looks a bit skeptical at this point and is about to pass them by, but with a little prodding, they will typically decide to give them a try.

 You start by slicing a block of cream cheese into eight pieces.
 Easy enough, right?

 Now things are going to get a tad messy… You’ll sandwich a whole dill pickle between two slices of the cream cheese, and then press and roll the whole thing between your hands to encase the pickle in the cream cheese.

 Finally, you’ll take two slices of dried beef and wrap them around the whole thing.
 I use a smear of the extra cream cheese left on the wrapper to “glue” the dried beef together where the slices overlap.

 Refrigerate the pickle wraps to firm up the cream cheese and then slice into medallions right before serving.
 I find that using an electric knife works best for slicing them up without mangling them.
 Don’t have one?
 Use a serrated knife instead, but I find having an electric knife on hand to be supremely useful at times, especially around the holidays.

 Give this pickle appetizer a chance — I really think you’ll love them too!
 Just sayin’, these pickle roll-ups would make a fantastically easy New Year’s Eve appetizer…

 Products I recommend for preparing this recipe: 32